JHYouness/JHYouness/README.md

 ---

-<p align="center">Thanks for stopping by!
-I'm always open to collaboration and learning 🚀</p>
+<p align="center">Thanks for visiting!
+I'm always open to collaborating and growing 🚀</p>